Data Protection and Privacy Statement

 8. Who receives your data?

-At Nomura Asset Management Europe KVG mbH, your data is received by the employees who need it to fulfil the purpose of data processing.
+At Nomura Asset Management Europe KVG mbH, your data is received by those bodies who need it to fulfil the purpose of data processing.
 Employees are bound by non-disclosure agreements that adequately safeguard your interests with respect to data processing.
 Data is not shared with third parties except where permitted by law or where the Data Subjects have given their consent.
+Processors may also receive data for these purposes if they safeguard banking secrecy and adhere to the EU-General Data Protection Regulation.
 In this context, “third parties” also include other Nomura Group companies in and outside the EU.

 Information about your right to object under Article 21 of the General Data Protection Regulation (GDPR)